-TALKING WITH ANGELS: Budapest, 1943 is a one act play that weaves art, science, religion and consciousness into a cohesive whole.
+TALKING WITH ANGELS: Budapest, 1943 is a one act play that weaves art, science, religion, Law of Attraction and consciousness into a cohesive whole.
 It is based on the true story of four close knit friends and their encounter with transcendent forces.

 Over a period of 17 months, despite the chaos in Nazi-occupied Hungary, Gitta Mallasz, Lili Strauss, Joseph Kreutzer and Hanna Dallos held weekly meetings every Friday afternoon.
 During these meetings, Hanna received channeled messages from four entities --four distinctly different personalities-- who spoke through her and gave counsel and comfort to the quartet.
 In 1976, Gitta Mallasz, the only survivor of the group, turned the transcripts from these meetings into the book TALKING WITH ANGELS, which Shelley Mitchell then adapted into this critically acclaimed solo performance.

-This interfaith story is about the power of a few people and their tremendous spiritual vigor as individuals.
-TALKING WITH ANGELS is not simply vehicle for entertainment nor is it solely a meditative text meant for solitary study; this performance is a co-creation where audience meets actor for a spiritual infusion.
+This interfaith story is about the power of a few people and their tremendous spiritual vigor.
+TALKING WITH ANGELS is not simply a vehicle for entertainment nor is it solely a meditative text meant for solitary study; this performance is a co-creation where audience meets actor for a spiritual infusion.

 Next performances will be in Hollywood, California